castai/terraform-provider-castai/docs/resources/workload_scaling_policy.md

 - `apply_threshold` (Number, Deprecated) The threshold of when to apply the recommendation.
 Recommendation will be applied when diff of current requests and new recommendation is greater than set value
 - `apply_threshold_strategy` (Block List, Max: 1) Resource apply threshold strategy settings.
 The default strategy is `PERCENTAGE` with percentage value set to 0.1. (see [below for nested schema](#nestedblock--memory--apply_threshold_strategy))
 - `args` (List of String) The arguments for the function - i.e. for `QUANTILE` this should be a [0, 1] float. `MAX` doesn't accept any args
+- `constraints` (Block List, Max: 1) Defines min/max bounds for the recommendation using constraint strategies.
+Mutually exclusive with `min` and `max`. (see [below for nested schema](#nestedblock--memory--constraints))
 - `function` (String) The function used to calculate the resource recommendation.
 Supported values: `QUANTILE`, `MAX`
 - `limit` (Block List, Max: 1) Resource limit settings (see [below for nested schema](#nestedblock--memory--limit))
 - `look_back_period_seconds` (Number) The look back period in seconds for the recommendation.
 - `management_option` (String) Disables management for a single resource when set to `READ_ONLY`.
 The resource will use its original workload template requests and limits.
 Supported value: `READ_ONLY`.
 Minimum required workload-autoscaler version: `v0.23.1`.
-- `max` (Number) Max values for the recommendation, applies to every container.
+- `max` (Number, Deprecated) Max values for the recommendation, applies to every container.
 For memory - this is in MiB, for CPU - this is in cores.
+Use `constraints` block instead.
-- `min` (Number) Min values for the recommendation, applies to every container.
+- `min` (Number, Deprecated) Min values for the recommendation, applies to every container.
 For memory - this is in MiB, for CPU - this is in cores.
+Use `constraints` block instead.
 - `overhead` (Number) Overhead for the recommendation, e.g. `0.1` will result in 10% higher recommendation

 <a id="nestedblock--memory--apply_threshold_strategy"></a>